gyaanantia/android_world_agents/README.md

 # AndroidWorld Enhanced T3A Agent Evaluation Framework

-A comprehensive evaluation framework for AndroidWorld that extends the Text-to-Action (T3A) agent with enhanced prompting capabilities including few-shot learning, self-reflection, OpenAI function calling, and **Gemini 2.5 visual prompt generation with TextGrad optimization**.
+An evaluation framework for AndroidWorld that extends the Text-to-Action (T3A) agent with enhanced prompting capabilities, comprehensive reward evaluation system, Gemini 2.5 visual prompt generation with TextGrad optimization, and advanced analysis tools for agent performance measurement.

 ## Features